Dear Vegans of the World,

 If this is a stretch too far, then why not get your own cow, sheep or even chicken and use the by-products from this animal—the milk, the eggs or the wool.

 If you are caring for the animal, you can treat it how you wish all animals to be treated.
 You don't even have to go so far as to eat its meat.
-You can let it die of natural causes (hopefully without any suffering as not all natural deaths are pain-free) and then bury it in your backyard.
+You can let it die of natural causes.
+(Hopefully, without any suffering.
+Not all natural deaths are pain-free.)
+And then you can bury it in your backyard.

 If you wouldn't take a bite of the non-vegan dish I made for you, then my question for you is simple—why not?